awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deployments.md

 ## Application software installation<a name="launch-wizard-sap-features-software-install"></a>

 Launch Wizard can install SAP application software that you have made available on Amazon S3, including SAP NetWeaver on HANA, SAP S/4HANA, and SAP BW/4HANA\.
 For more details about which operating systems and database versions are supported for each deployment pattern, see [Supported application software installation versions and deployment patterns](launch-wizard-sap-versions.md#launch-wizard-sap-versions-application-install)\.
 For supported software versions and installation details, see [Make SAP application software available for AWS Launch Wizard to deploy SAP](launch-wizard-sap-software-install-details.md)\.

+## Creation of AWS Service Catalog products<a name="launch-wizard-features-service-catalog"></a>

+AWS Launch Wizard can create AWS Service Catalog products from successful deployments\.
+The AWS Service Catalog products contain AWS CloudFormation templates and associated application configuration scripts, which are stored in Amazon S3\.
+You can use the AWS Service Catalog products, along with integrations offered by AWS Service Catalog, with third\-party products, such as ServiceNow, Jira, or Terraform\.
+Or, you can use the AWS CloudFormation templates and application configuration scripts saved in Amazon S3 to deploy SAP applications that meet the requirements of organizational deployment and governance policies\.

+In addition to supporting deployments using AWS CloudFormation templates, AWS Service Catalog, and multiple deployment tools supported by AWS Service Catalog, AWS Launch Wizard creates a point\-in\-time snapshot of the code used to deploy and configure SAP applications at the time of the deployment\.
+You can use the code in its current form for consistent repeated deployments, or you can use the code as a baseline and update it to meet specific application requirements\.